-Short term bridging loans now account for a much smaller percentage (approximately 11%) of the total loans than has been the case in the past, e.g. at one point in 2008 the percentage had reached nearly 80%.
+Short term bridging loans account for approximately 24% of the total loans as at 31 December 2019.
+This proportion is lower than has been the case in the past, e.g. at one exceptional point in 2008 the percentage had reached nearly 80%.
 This change has resulted in a more sustainable and stable loan book.